 Mustang Bio, Inc. ("Mustang," "We," "Us" or the "Company") is a clinical-stage biopharmaceutical company focused on translating today's medical breakthroughs in cell and gene therapies into potential cures for hematologic cancers, solid tumors and rare genetic diseases.
-We aim to acquire rights to these technologies by licensing or otherwise acquiring an ownership interest in the technologies, funding their research and development and eventually either out-licensing or bringing the technologies to market.
+We aim to acquire rights to these technologies by licensing or otherwise acquiring an ownership interest in the technologies, funding their research and development and eventually either outlicensing or bringing the technologies to market.

-Our pipeline is currently focused in three core areas: gene therapy programs for rare genetic disorders, CAR T therapies for hematologic malignancies and CAR T therapies for solid tumors.
+Our pipeline is currently focused in three core areas: gene therapies for rare genetic disorders, chimeric antigen receptor ("CAR") engineered T cell ("CAR T") therapies for hematologic malignancies and CAR T therapies for solid tumors.
 For each therapy we have partnered with world class research institutions.
-For our gene therapy programs we have partnered with St. Jude in the development of a first-in-class ex vivo lentiviral treatment of XSCID, and for our CAR T therapies we have partnered with the COH, Fred Hutch and Nationwide.
+For our gene therapies, we have partnered with St. Jude Children's Research Hospital ("St. Jude") in the development of a first-in-class ex vivo lentiviral treatment of X-linked severe combined immunodeficiency ("XSCID") and with Leiden University Medical Centre ("LUMC") for RAG1 severe combined immunodeficiency ("RAG1-SCID").
+For our CAR T therapies we have partnered with the City of Hope National Medical Center ("COH"), Fred Hutchinson Cancer Research Center ("Fred Hutch"), Nationwide Children's Hospital ("Nationwide") and the Mayo Foundation for Medical Education and Research ("Mayo Clinic").

-Gene Therapy
+Gene Therapies